AdaCore/why3/doc/syntaxref.rst

 example, ``(-)`` refers to the binary subtraction and ``(-_)`` to the unary negation.
 Tight operators cannot be used as infix operators, and thus do not require disambiguation.

+As with normal identifiers, we can put a qualifier over a parenthesised operator, e.g., ``Map.S.([]) m i``.
+Also, as noted above, a qualifier can be put over a parenthesised term, and the parentheses can be omitted if the term is a record or a record update.

+Note the curryfied syntax for function application, though partial application is not allowed (rejected at typing).

 .. _rubric.collections_syntax: